hslu-ige-laes/lcm/docs/docs/modules/roomTempHum.md

 - The two sliders in the lower line change the ranges of the x- and y-axis

 ### References
-<a id="frank1975"></a>Frank, W. (1975).
+<a id="frank1975">[1] </a>Frank, W. (1975).
 Raumklima und thermische Behaglichkeit: Literaturauswertung, durchgeführt im Auftr. d.
 Bundesmin. f.
 Raumordnung, Bauwesen u.
 Städtebau.
 Berichte aus der Bauforschung: H. 104.
-Ernst [in Komm.].